An Immigrant’s Perspective

 ICE Does Not Adhere to Policies for Removable Veterans

-Policies are in place that govern the handing of cases involving potentially removable veterans.
+Policies are in place that govern the handling of cases involving potentially removable veterans.
 When enforcement officers learn that they have encountered a veteran, these policies require they conduct additional assessments, create additional documentation, and obtain management approval in order to proceed with the case.
-According to a recent GAO report, “ICE does not consistently adhere to those policies.”
-Investigators found that 70 percent of cases involving the deportation of non-citizen veterans didn’t get required reviews.
+According to a recent GAO report, "ICE does not consistently adhere to those policies."
+Investigators found that 70 percent of cases involving the deportation of non-citizen veterans didn't get required reviews.
 The report also concluded that ICE lacks a policy to identify and document all military veterans it encounters.
-As a result, many veterans don’t get the additional attention and consideration that they deserve.
+As a result, many veterans don't get the additional attention and consideration that they deserve.

 Citizenship through Military Service